Barisal: Sports

-Cricket and football are the two most popular sports in Barisal while tennis and kabaddi are also popular.
+Cricket and football are the two most popular sports in Barisal, while tennis and kabaddi are also popular.
 There is a national stadium in the city known as Barisal Divisional Stadium (also known as Abdur Rab Serniabad Stadium).
 It is a multi-purpose stadium and has a capacity of 15,000 spectators.
 It is currently used mostly for cricket matches.
 It is also used for football and other sports.
-Besides, different organization share to stage a show there occasionally.
-Notable players from Barisal who have played for the national team include Shahriar Nafees, Sohag Gazi, Kamrul Islam Rabbi and Fazle Mahmud.
+Besides, different organizations share to stage a show there occasionally.
+Notable players from Barisal who have played for the national team include Shahriar Nafees, Sohag Gazi, Kamrul Islam Rabbi, and Fazle Mahmud.

-There is a regional sports training centre under Bangladesh Krira Shiksha Pratisthan (BKSP) situated at Rahamatpur in Barisal Barisal is also home to the Bangladesh Premier League franchise Fortune Barishal.
+There is a regional sports training centre under Bangladesh Krira Shiksha Pratisthan (BKSP) situated at Rahamatpur in Barisal.
+Barisal is also home to the Bangladesh Premier League franchise Fortune Barishal.

 Transport

 Air

 Barisal Airport is a domestic airport.
-Biman Bangladesh Airlines, Novoair and US-Bangla Airlines use this port.
-Active air-route is Barisal-Dhaka-Barisal.
+Biman Bangladesh Airlines, Novoair, and US-Bangla Airlines use this port.
+The active air route is Barisal-Dhaka-Barisal.

 River port

-Barisal River Port is the second largest river port of Bangladesh.
+Barisal River Port is the second largest river port in Bangladesh.
 It is the most popular way of communication for the people of Barisal to Dhaka, the capital city.
-It is also a popular transport system with other districts like Bhola, Barguna, Lakshmipur.
+It is also a popular transport system with other districts like Bhola, Barguna, and Lakshmipur.

 Road

 Barisal is connected to most other regions of the country via the N8 national highway.
-There are two bus terminals in Barisal, Nathullabad Central Bus terminal and Rupatali Bus Terminal, which connect Barisal to other districts.
+There are two bus terminals in Barisal, Nathullabad Central Bus Terminal and Rupatali Bus Terminal, which connect Barisal to other districts.

 Education

 Cotton Spinning Shed of Shaheed Abdur Rab Serniabat Textile Engineering College Barisal.

 Barisal is home to many educational institutions.
 Govt.
 Brojomohan College is the oldest institution of higher education in the city, founded in 1889.
-There is a public university University of Barisal and two private universities, a government medical college Sher-e-Bangla Medical College (SBMC), a textile engineering college Shaheed Abdur Rab Serniabat Textile Engineering College and an engineering college Barisal Engineering College.
+There is a public university (the University of Barisal) and two private universities, a government medical college Sher-e-Bangla Medical College (SBMC), a textile engineering college Shaheed Abdur Rab Serniabat Textile Engineering College and an engineering college Barisal Engineering College.
 There are also educational institutions like Barisal Zilla School, Barisal Cadet College, Govt.
 Syed Hatem Ali College, Government Women's College, Govt.
 Barisal College, Amrita Lal Dey College, Barisal Govt.
 Girls High School, Barisal Model School and College and Barisal Asmat Ali Khan Institution (A.K.
 School).
-Besides these there are three teacher training colleges, a Government Polytechnic institute, two technical institutes, a homeopathic college and a social welfare training centre.
+Besides these, there are three teacher training colleges, a government polytechnic institute, two technical institutes, a homeopathic college, and a social welfare training centre.